w-okada/voice-changer/README_en.md

-## VC Helper
+## VC Client

-# What is VC Helper
+# What is VC Client

-[VC Helper](https://github.com/w-okada/voice-changer) is a client software for real-time voice changers that uses AI such as [MMVC](https://github.com/isletennos/MMVC_Trainer) and [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc).
+[VC Client](https://github.com/w-okada/voice-changer) is a client software for real-time voice changers that uses AI such as [MMVC](https://github.com/isletennos/MMVC_Trainer) and [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc).
 It also provides an app for recording training audio for real-time voice changers, specifically for MMVC.

 - Please use the [official notebook](https://github.com/isletennos/MMVC_Trainer) for MMVC training.
 - Please use the [official notebook](https://github.com/isletennos/MMVC_Trainer) for so-vits-svc training.